ernestpluta/ernestpluta/README.md

-- 🔭 I’m currently working on nuxt-dashboard-app
-- 🌱 I’m currently learning vue.js (pinia, nuxt), typescript and angular
+ - Check out my instagram for new designs: [@erndesigns1](https://www.instagram.com/erndesigns1/)

-- 📫 How to reach me: contact@erndesigns.com
+-  How to reach me: contact@erndesigns.com

- - Check our my new designs on instagram: [@erndesigns1](https://www.instagram.com/erndesigns1/)